 Soak and Bake the Holiday Leftovers Casserole

 - Lightly grease a 9"x13" casserole dish.
 Preheat the oven to 350°F if you are baking the casserole the same day.Use a serrated bread knife to cut the bread into 1-1 1/2" cubes.

 - In a large mixing bowl, whisk together the eggs, 1 tablespoon of the orange zest, milk, cream, granulated sugar, and the vanilla until smooth.

 - In a separate smaller prep bowl, mix together the ground cinnamon, cardamom and salt, then add this spice mixture to the custard.
 Whisk until the mixture is smooth.

 - Fold the bread into the custard.
 Makes sure the custard soaks into each cube of bread.
 Place the uncovered dish in the refrigerator to allow the bread to soak for at least one hour prior to baking.

 - Just before baking, scoop the Boozy Cranberry Sauce onto the top of the casserole, nestling the sauce in between the cubes of bread.

 - Bake for 40-50 minutes, or until the casserole is golden brown and puffs in the center.
 A knife inserted into the center should come out clean.

 Make the Orange Glaze

-Stir in the remaining orange zest, if desired- anywhere from a teaspoon to the entire amount of zest is okay.
+- Stir in the remaining orange zest, if desired- anywhere from a teaspoon to all of the remaining zest.